 Central Oven and Shaker

-This lively bar has a fun, inventive cocktail menu split into three mouthwatering categories: classic, fruity and tropical, and sweet shop.
-And best of all, it’s two for £11.95 all day, every day.
-The bar lies side by side to Central Oven’s main restaurant, which serves Neapolitan pizza and pasta dishes.
-You can also book cocktail masterclasses, bottomless brunch and Italian themed afternoon tea.
+This lively bar has a fun, inventive cocktail menu split into several mouthwatering categories: classic, sweet shop and fruity.
+And best of all, it’s two for £11.95 Sunday to Friday, excluding Saturday.
+The bar lies adjacent to Central Oven’s main restaurant, which serves Neapolitan pizza and pasta dishes.
+You can also book cocktail masterclasses and bottomless brunch.

 Tickets